PythonCoderUnicorn/StatsGlobe/README.md

 This is a **quick reference guide for me**, from the YouTube channel Statistics Globe.
 *This not an exhaustive listing of all the content but only content that I find interesting and useful.*

 Most of the code examples use Base R, organized only by YouTube channel playlist date.
+I have made my own version of each code as to not copy exactly the source material but to learn from.

 ## Highlights